ardatan/graphql-mesh/website/docs/getting-started/mesh-transforms.md

 Each transformer can manipulate the schema the way it needs, and return the modified schema.

-You can find a [list of available transforms here](/docs/transforms/available-transforms).

 Transforms are specified as a list of objects, and they are executed in order, and you can apply them over a specific input source, or over the unified schema (after merging all sources).

 ## Handler-level transforms